Konkani Muslims: History

-In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.
+In the late 18th and early 19th centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.
+Dr. B. R. Ambedkar is believed to have visited Furus on May 17, 1937, while en route to Dapoli, and spent the night at Buddhawadi, Furus.

 Demography

-Ancestry formed the basis for social stratification: Konkani people are direct descendants of Arab traders formed an elite class over those who had indirect descent through intermarriages with local women converts to Islam.
+Ancestry formed the basis for social stratification: Konkani people are direct descendants of Arab traders who formed an elite class over those who had indirect descent through intermarriages with local women converts to Islam.
 The Konkani people have a varied ethnic background as most Muslims within the region are descendants of people who migrated from the Delhi region, Hadhramaut (in Yemen or South Arabia), Iran and other parts of Arabia and the Middle East.

 Religion

-Konkani Muslims follow the Shafi’i Islamic jurisprudence This is in contrast to the Deccan regions, where Muslims adhere to the Hanafi school.
+Konkani Muslims follow the Shafi’i Islamic jurisprudence.
+This is in contrast to the Deccan regions, where Muslims adhere to the Hanafi school.

 Language

 Konkanis speak a variety of dialects of Konkani collectively called Konkan Marathi.

 Cuisine

 The cuisine of Konkani Muslims is meat and seafood.
 Its staple food is rice and bread made of rice (preferred at dinners) with meat/fish and lentils or vegetables.
-It is mainly influenced by Kashmiri people who settled in the late 1800s fleeing tensions in the North of India.
+It is mainly influenced by Kashmiri people who settled in the late 1800s, fleeing tensions in the North of India.